 3.00 credits.
 Study of the cell from a molecular perspective and integrated approach.
 Morphological and physiological study of cells, cell mechanisms, and cell organelles are explained through understanding the interaction of biological molecules.
-Laboratory involves qualitative and quantitative investigations of cellular and molecular construction of enzymatic pathways through various extraction and analysis techniques.
-Prerequisite(s): BIO 211 or permission of instructor.
+Laboratory involves qualitative and quantitative investigations of cellular and molecular construction of enzymatic pathways through various extraction and analysis techniques. \Prerequisite(s): BIO 111 and BIO 112 or receive permission by the instructor.
 Hours: 3.
 Spring semester.